MIT Deshpande Center Grants

 - Researchers continuing the grant application process will be assigned a Deshpande Center Catalyst (mentor).
 The Catalyst will assist them in developing their submission package, which must include a full grant proposal and a budget.
 Applicants are also required to make a brief presentation to the Selection Committee.

-- Applicants will be notified of grant awards in June or July.
+- Applicants will be notified of grant awards in late spring or early summer.

 Questions?
 Contact us at email@example.com.

 The center awards first-year grants of $50,000 to MIT researchers who are doing promising work with a potentially significant impact.
 By funding positions for graduate students and postdoctoral researchers, a grant allows the team to continue experiments that validate a concept and/or develop a working prototype of an invention.
 Grantees who accomplish their milestones and demonstrate lab viability are invited to apply to renew their funding.

 Renewal grants are available by invitation only.
 Renewal grants provide the support needed to refine and enhance an innovation, systematically explore potential markets, and assess the commercial viability of specific applications.
 The ultimate goal is to attract sufficient investment to commercialize a product and launch a spinout company and/or to license the technology to an existing company.
 Funding for a renewal grant ranges from $50,000 to $150,000.
 Total funding cannot exceed $250,000 over the lifetime of the grant (including renewals).

 * Download Fall 2024 Pre-proposal template (.docx)

 A multidisciplinary committee selected from inside the Institute and from our Catalysts evaluates all applications.
 These individuals are participating under our conflict of interest and Catalyst guidelines.
 Please note:

 - Funding must be for research done in MIT laboratories